IIIF/api/source/api/image/2.1/index.md

 Images are generally secondary resources in a web page or application.
 In the case of web pages, images are embedded in the HTML `img` tag, and are retrieved via additional HTTP requests.
 When a user cannot load a web page, it is possible — and a generally accepted behavior — to redirect the user to another page and offer the opportunity to authenticate.
 This is not an option for secondary resources such as images, and the user is instead simply presented with the much-hated broken image icon.

 No new authentication systems are proposed, nor roles for authorization business logic.
 Instead, it is expected that authentication requirements and processes are handled outside of any IIIF-specific context, but within a larger workflow.
-This workflow is agnostic to the details of the authentication protocol and is documented in the [authentication][authentication] specification.
+This workflow is agnostic to the details of the authentication protocol and is documented in the [authentication][authentication-ext] specification.

 ##  9. URI Encoding and Decoding